jdupak/diploma-thesis/src/00_thesis.md

 > crab1: note: 	_0 = Assignment(_10) at 0:11
 > crab1: note: 	Sanitize field .0 of Point{Point {x:isize, y:isize}}
 > crab1: note: 	Sanitize deref of & Point{Point {x:isize, y:isize}}
-> crab1: note: 	Sanitize field .0 of Point{Point {x:isize, y:isize}}
 > ```

 To obtain a similar output from rustc, use the flags `-Znll-facts -Zdump-mir=nll -Zidentify-regions`.
 With a debug build of rustc, you can also enable the borrow checker debug log using the environment variable `RUSTC_LOG=rustc_borrowck`.
 Building rustc is described in the [Rustc Developer Guide](https://rustc-dev-guide.rust-lang.org/building/how-to-build-and-run.html).

 For more advanced debugging and inspection, gdb/lldb can be used as usual.
-A common issue with LLDB is its difficulty in correctly identifying virtual classes.
+A common issue with LLDB is its difficulty to correctly identify virtual classes.
 To address this, a simple LLDB formatter for resolving TyTy classes based on internal identifiers is available in [this gist](https://gist.github.com/jdupak/68af0f0ad91f3e6eba2c478dc4f662dd).
 This script can be used as a template and can be adapted to other classes suffering from this problem.

 # Conclusion